joachimdalen/azure-functions-extensions/README.md

 ---

 A set of extensions and bindings for Azure Functions.
+For full samples, look at the integration function app.

 Bindings: